 Certain services performed and expenses incurred by FTL discussed above are performed by other wholly owned subsidiaries of FTL.
 When this occurs, FTL's management allocates expenses to the respective entities based on its best estimate of the expenses incurred by each entity.
 The Company recognized management fee expenses of approximately \$3.4 million and \$92,000 for the nine months ended September 30, 2019 and 2020, respectively, which are included in the Company's statements of operations and comprehensive loss.
-During 2020, the Company discontinued using the services of FTL and FSC.
+During 2020, the Company discontinued using the services of FTL and FSC and, in November 2020, the Company terminated its agreement with FTL and FSC.